warp-contracts/warp/docs/INTERNAL_WRITES.md

 1. In the DEX [tutorial](https://academy.warp.cc/tutorials/dex/introduction/intro)
 2. The ERC-20 [staking](https://github.com/warp-contracts/wrc/blob/master/examples/staking/src/actions/staking.rs#L35) example.
 3. In the integration [tests](https://github.com/warp-contracts/warp/tree/main/src/__tests__/integration/internal-writes) of the inner writes feature.
+4. In the [staking example](https://github.com/warp-contracts/wrc/tree/master/examples/staking#-staking) of the ERC-20 token standard.
 **NOTE** Do not overuse the inner writes feature - as it can quickly make the debugging and contracts' interaction analysis very difficult.

 ### Security